tzkuat/Ressources/README.md

-# A list of ressources about multiple domains, Security, OSINT, DevOps, etc.
+# A list of several resources on different areas such as security, OSINT, DevOps, etc.